-- 9.1 As part of the Council's continued commitment to good complaint handling, we will continue to ensure that the complaints policy and procedure is fit for purpose and accessible to all.
-The formal complaints process formed part of the Digital by Default Phase (I) Project, enabling optimum usage and accessibility in terms of customer feedback. - 9.2 Following on from a report to the Council's Cabinet in April 2016: 'Digital First Customer Programme', and the objective to 'facilitate as many customers as possible to access our services through digital channels', the Complaints Policy was refreshed to both encourage and support the drive towards digital for those customers wishing to complain.
-Whilst the procedure itself remains unchanged, more emphasis was given within the Policy towards the digital process and the help and guidance that is available for those that may require it in order to encourage optimum use of the facility. - 9.3 Local Government and Social Care Ombudsman guidance states that they will treat any complaint about a service provided by a third party on behalf of the Council as being 'against the Council'.
-The refreshed policy provides the opportunity to be clear about the definition of a complaint as 'An expression of dissatisfaction about a council service (whether that service is provided by the council or by a contractor or partner) that requires a response'. - 9.4 General Data Protection Regulations (GDPR): Under General Data Protection Regulations 2018 (GDPR), any personal details or information obtained in order to appropriately process formal complaints in line with the procedure will be stored securely and will only be used for the purposes as intended in conjunction with the GDPR principles.
+9.1 As part of the Council's continued commitment to good complaint handling, we will continue to ensure that the complaints policy and procedure is fit for purpose and accessible to all.
+The formal complaints process formed part of the Digital by Default Phase (I) Project, enabling optimum usage and accessibility in terms of customer feedback.
+In addition, making 'reasonable adjustments' for customers where appropriate to do so is included within the policy.

+9.2 Following on from a report to the Council's Cabinet in April 2016: 'Digital First - Customer Programme', and the objective to 'facilitate as many customers as possible to access our services through digital channels', the Complaints Policy was refreshed to both encourage and support the drive towards digital for those customers wishing to complain.
+Whilst the procedure itself remains unchanged, more emphasis was given within the Policy towards the digital process and the help and guidance that is available for those that may require it in order to encourage optimum use of the facility.

+9.3 Local Government and Social Care Ombudsman guidance states that they will treat any complaint about a service provided by a third party on behalf of the Council as being 'against the Council'.
+The policy is explicitly clear about the definition of a complaint as 'An expression of dissatisfaction about a council service (whether that service is provided by the council or by a contractor or partner) that requires a response'.

+9.4 General Data Protection Regulations (GDPR): any personal details or information obtained in order to appropriately process formal complaints in line with the procedure will be stored securely and will only be used for the purposes as intended in conjunction with the GDPR principles.